Different sized pupils could indicate a serious health issue requiring urgent medical care.

 Medications that may cause this condition generally include SSRIs (selective serotonin reuptake inhibitors) used to treat depression, transdermal scopolamine patches used to treat nausea and motion sickness from chemotherapy, and certain glaucoma eye drops.

-What to do if you notice your pupils are unequal
+What to do if your pupils are unequal

 If you notice that your pupils are not equal in size, schedule an eye exam as soon as possible to rule out any serious conditions.